TL;DR

 - Now it will show that the user account is expired when you try to log in the account:

-- To unlock the user account, use the following command:
+- To Linux unlock account, use the following command:

 - Removing the expiration date reactivates the account.